runemadsen/reactive-user-interfaces/week-5/README.md

 * **[filter](filter)**.
 Filter a list of items
 * **[search](search)**.
 Search a list of items
 * **[add](add)**.
 Add a new item to a list of items

+### Assignment for Monday

+Implement the first and most important user story for your midterm.
+This includes both functionality and design.